isaaccorley/torchrs/README.md

 ["Multi-Image Super Resolution of Remotely Sensed Images Using Residual Attention Deep Neural Networks", Salvetti et al. (2021)](https://www.mdpi.com/2072-4292/12/14/2207)

 RAMS is currently one of the top performers on the [PROBA-V Super Resolution Challenge](https://kelvins.esa.int/proba-v-super-resolution/home/).
-This Multi-image Super Resolution (MISR) architecture utilizes attention based method to extract spatial and 'temporal' features amongst a set of unregistered low resolution images to form a single high resolution image.
+This Multi-image Super Resolution (MISR) architecture utilizes attention based methods to extract spatial and spatiotemporal features from a set of unregistered low resolution images to form a single high resolution image.

 ```python
 import torch